andreescocard/promocoes/README.md

 4 - Chromedriver file should be inside scraping folder

-5 - Download composer
+5 - Download and install node

-6 - Run ``composer install`` in root directory to install lightgallery
+6 - Run ``npm i`` in root directory to install lightgallery